Ponoi Atlantic Salmon

 7-nights and 6-full days guided fishing

-Roundtrip air transportation from Murmansk, Russia to the Ponoi River Camp, all meals and accommodations at the river, Wi-Fi, wine and vodka with dinner, and fishing permits.
+Roundtrip helicopter flight from Murmansk, Russia to the Ponoi River Camp, all meals and accommodations at the river, Wi-Fi, wine and vodka with dinner, soft drinks, guided fishing, and fishing permits.

 Packages do not include:

-Roundtrip airfare from your home to Murmansk, roundtrip airfare Helsinki, Finland to Murmansk, Russia (approximately $1,150.00 and subject to change), meals and accommodations in Helsinki or other en route cities, visa processing, alcoholic beverages— aside from the vodka and wine served with dinner, other items of a personal nature, gratuities to guides and camp staff, and travel insurance.
+Roundtrip airfare from your home to Murmansk, roundtrip airfare Helsinki/Finland/Murmansk/Helsinki $1,250.00 (and subject to change), meals and accommodations in Helsinki or other en route cities, visa processing, alcoholic beverages—aside from the vodka and wine served with dinner, fishing equipment, chest waders, rain gear, other items of a personal nature, gratuities to guides and camp staff, and travel insurance.